Processed food to Japan

 Depending on the product, any of the following may be required as part of Japanese customs procedures:

-- Certificates of origin for major ingredients used
+- Certificates of origin for major ingredients used.

-- Specification of colours, preservatives and additives
+- Specification of colours, preservatives and additives.

-- A list of all ingredients with the percentage breakdown
+- A list of all ingredients with the percentage breakdown.

-- Product process information
+- Product process information.

-- Factory production quality control record
+- Factory production quality control records.

-- Chemical residue applied to crops used as ingredients
+- Chemical residue applied to crops used as ingredients.

-- Other certifications such as AQIS documents
+- Other certifications such as AQIS documents.

-- Tariffs on processed food vary according to products, ingredients, and the degree of processing
+- Tariffs on processed food vary according to products, ingredients, and the degree of processing.

-- Tariff quotas apply to some products
+- Tariff quotas apply to some products.

 More complex, processed foods with many ingredients and/or production processes may require very detailed information.